Making Technologies Accessible for All

 Capturing Blind People’s Movements to Improve Safety

 Autonomous vehicles are trained on datasets to detect human movement in order to prevent collisions.
 However, these datasets often only include the movements of sighted individuals.
-Blind people often use canes to feel around for curbs and bumps, and these movements may not be interpreted properly by current autonomous vehicles, leading to potential… Continue Reading Capturing Blind People’s Movements to Improve Safety
+Blind people often use canes to feel around for curbs and bumps, and these movements may not be interpreted properly by current autonomous vehicles, leading to potential life-threatening situations… Continue Reading Capturing Blind People’s Movements to Improve Safety